 The site is located within the Town Centre of the Carmarthen as delineated in the Carmarthen Local Development Plan (LDP).
-The site is located within the Carmarthen Town Conservation Area.
+The site is located within the Carmarthen Town Conservation Area the rear part of the building is not.

 The building is a Grade I listed building.
 The listing details describes the building as follows: